Doha Institute for Graduate Studies

 The Doha Institute for Graduate Studies is a higher education institute in Doha, Qatar.
-Its first student enrollment was in the 2015/2016 academic year.
+Its first student enrollment was in the autumn/fall semester of the 2015/2016 academic year.
 The Doha Institute is intended as a graduate studies academy; students enrolled in its programs are eligible to receive master's degrees in a variety of fields related to the social sciences and humanities.